 Economics of statin therapy

 Statins have made huge sales and profits for the pharmaceutical industry.
 The heyday of the statin buinsess may have passed as atorvastatin and simvastatin are now available in generic form.
-But they are still big money-makers, if only because so many people take them About a quarter of Americans past age 45 take statins and the worldwide market is over $19 billion.
+But they are still big money-makers, if only because so many people take them.

 Studies in both the United States back in the late 90s, when all statins were still covered by patents and Italy, which has government supported health care concluded that large-scale use of statins was economically beneficial.
 The benefits outweighed the costs.